-Representor Summary of Representation Council's Response Amend SPD? developers can achieve GBI within their developments, it does not classify any new green/blue infrastructure to those already set out within the Open Spaces Study.
+Representor Summary of Representation Council's Response Amend SPD? attracted certain designations.
+This is explained further below. simply sets out guidance on how developers can achieve GBI within their developments, it does not classify any new green/blue infrastructure to those already set out within the Open Spaces Study.
 The classification of the Thorpe Lea Road site Green Infrastructure The draft SPD classifies the Thorpe Lea Road site as green infrastructure (see map 1.2) but not as accessible green infrastructure (see map 1.3).
 Noted, however it is not the SPD that classifies the site as green infrastructure but the Open Spaces Study and 2030 Local Plan.
 No The PPG definition of green infrastructure is quoted as follows: "Green infrastructure can embrace a range of spaces and assets that provide environmental and wider benefits.
 It can, for example, include parks, playing fields, other areas of open space, woodland, allotments, private gardens, sustainable drainage features, green roofs and walls, street trees and 'blue infrastructure' such as streams, ponds, canals and other water bodies.
-(Paragraph 004)" We note that the Thorpe Lea Road site does not currently contain any physical development (although it has previously been used for mineral extraction, and then restored) and it does currently lie within the Green Belt.
-Whilst the eastern part of the site The site's characteristics are noted along with its promotion through the Local Plan.
-However, it is not for the SPD to de-classify or change the typology of an open or consider it's promotion for allocation.
-No.
+(Paragraph 004)" We note that the Thorpe Lea Road site does not currently contain any physical development (although it has previously been used for mineral extraction, and then The site's characteristics are noted along with its promotion through the Local Plan.
+However, it is not for the SPD to de-classify No.